The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Galactic outflow model

 An MHD simulation is performed for the propagation of the subsonic outflow into the hot halo region with the PLUTO code \citep{Pluto}.
 The ideal MHD module solves the mass continuity (Eq.~\ref{Mass_conservation}), momentum continuity (Eq.~\ref{Momentum_conservation}), and induction equation (Eq.~\ref{Faraday_law}) as a function of time:

-where $\rho$ is the mass density, $\textbf{\textit{v}}$ is the velocity vector, $S_{\rho}$ is a source term representing the mass injection rate (see section \ref{Boundary}), $P$ is the thermal pressure, $\textbf{\textit{I}}$ is the unitary tensor, $\textbf{\textit{B}}$ is the magnetic field vector, and $c$ is the speed of light.
-The effect of the total Galactic gravitational potential, $\Phi$ (see section \ref{Galactic_potential}), is represented by the term on the right-hand side of Eq.~(\ref{Momentum_conservation}).
+where $\rho$ is the mass density, $\textbf{\textit{v}}$ is the velocity vector, $S_{\rho}$ is a source term representing the mass injection rate (see Section~\ref{Boundary}), $P$ is the thermal pressure, $\textbf{\textit{I}}$ is the unitary tensor, $\textbf{\textit{B}}$ is the magnetic field vector, and $c$ is the speed of light.
+The effect of the total Galactic gravitational potential, $\Phi$ (see Section~\ref{Galactic_potential}), is represented by the term on the right-hand side of Eq.~(\ref{Momentum_conservation}).
 On the left-hand side of Eq.~(\ref{Momentum_conservation}), the second term corresponds to the ram and thermal pressure.
 The third term corresponds to the magnetic tension and the magnetic pressure.
 A second-order linear spatial reconstruction with a van Leer limiter has been used in combination with a second-order Runge-Kutta scheme to advance the equations in time.
 An HLL Riemann solver \citep{HLL} is used for computing the intercell fluxes.
 The divergence-free condition for the magnetic field is maintained using the divergence cleaning scheme \citep{Div_clean}.
-As the simulations have been considered for an isothermal Galactic halo (see Section \ref{Initial}), we omit here the energy continuity equation.
+We assume, as a first approximation, that the gas in the Galactic halo has an isothermal temperature distribution (see Section~\ref{Galactic_potential}), and we therefore omit the energy continuity equation.